ledn-reviewer/ledn-frontend-challenge/README.md

 2. **Detail**
   - The administrators would like to access detailed information of the planet.
   - They would like to be able to filter the transactions by its currency type (GSC (Galactic Credit Standard) and ICS (Imperial Crown Standard)).
-  - They would like to be able to see each transaction in the different currencies of the galaxy according to a real-time rate.
+  - They would like to be able to see each transaction in each currency (GSC and ISC) according to a real-time exchange rate.

 ### Technical requirements
 To ensure the success of your mission, adopt the following technical specifications: